jhforster/jhforster.github.io/_posts/2019-08-19-when-low-tech-is-good-enough.md

 No solutions that met my needs or abilities[^2].

 But in earlier in my googling, I had stumbled across iFramely.
 A paid service for solving this problem.
 I didn't want to pay for anything.
-But they offer a ["Check URL"][cu] page where you can paste in any link and it spits out responsive embed code...
+But they offer a "[Check URL][cu]" page where you can paste in any link and it spits out responsive embed code...

 I thought about it a bit more.
 On average, I only post a few times a week.
 And maybe only a third of those posts need to handle an embed.
 I'm not going to be doing this terribly often.
 How slick of a solution do I need?